Full Bio

 Her debut novel Big Girl (W.W.
 Norton & Co / Liveright) was selected as a BBC Radio 2 Book Club pick, a Phenomenal Book Club pick and a New York Times Paperback Row choice, and was featured in best books lists by TIME, Essence, People, Vulture, Ms, Goodreads, Booklist, She Reads, The Root, Library Reads, Glamour UK, Vogue France, and others.
 Recently released in French translation and published in a new UK edition by Little, Brown/ Virago, Big Girl explores race, gender, bodies, and what happens when we insist on taking up space in the world.
 Of the novel, author Kiese Laymon says, “There are three books on earth that I would give anything to be able to write and reread until the suns burns us up.
 Big Girl is one of those books,” while author and activist Janet Mock observes: “Big Girl gifts us a heroine carrying the weight of worn-out ideas who dares to defy the compulsion to shrink, and in turn teaches us to pursue our fullest, most desirous selves without shame.”

-Mecca is Associate Professor of English at Georgetown University, where she teaches courses in African American poetry and poetics, Black queer and feminist literatures, and creative writing.
+Mecca is Professor of English at Georgetown University, where she teaches courses in African American poetry and poetics, Black queer and feminist literatures, and creative writing.
 She lives in Washington, DC.

 Photo by Lakesha Miner